quic/aimet/Docs/user_guide/bn_reestimation.rst

 ======================
-AIMET BN Re-estimation
+AIMET Batch Normal Re-estimation
 ======================

 Overview
 ========

-The BN Re-estimation feature utilizes a small subset of training data to individually re-estimate the statistics of the Batch Normalization (BN) layers in a model.
+The Batch Normal (BN) re-estimation feature utilizes a small subset of training data to individually re-estimate the statistics of the
+BN layers in a model.
 These BN statistics are then used to adjust the quantization scale parameters of the preceeding Convolution or Linear layers.
 Effectively, the BN layers are folded.

 The BN Re-estimation feature is applied after performing Quantization Aware Training (QAT) with Range Learning, with